drips-network/docs/docs/using-drips/setting-up-benefits.md

 title: Setting Up Benefits
 ---

-This guide is intended for a creator or developer who has set up a Community on Drips and is interested in offering benefits to their members.
+This guide is intended for creators or developers who have set up a Community on Drips and are interested in offering benefits to members.

 > If you're a community member who is interested in how to use benefits offered by a community that you hold a member token for, you should instead head over to